 III.
 Resources

 Most research finds that a positive blood alcohol concentration (BAC) helps patients survive traumatic injury.
-And this is true for both traumatic brain injury patients and those with other traumatic injuries.
+This is true for traumatic brain injury patients.
+And it’s also true for those with other traumatic injuries.

-For example, researchers studied over 38,000 patients with severe traumatic brain injuries.
+For instance, researchers studied over 38,000 patients with severe traumatic brain injuries.
 They found that those who tested positive for BAC were much more likely to survive.
-That’s in comparison to those with no alcohol in their bodies.
+That’s compared to those with no alcohol in their bodies.

-The relationship between alcohol consumption and survival remained after considering age, severity of injury, and other relevant factors.1
+The link between and survival remained after considering age, severity of injury, and other relevant factors.1

 I. Traumatic Brain Injury